How does a VPN work? What’s unprotected in the 4-step process?

 That news site your office network blocks?
 Or the social media app your school restricts?
 A VPN can often get around these local blocks by tunneling your traffic past the network’s firewalls, giving you unfiltered access to the open internet.

-4. The core process: How a VPN works in 4 simple steps
+4. The 4-step core process of how a VPN works

 4.1.
 Step 1: Authentication – The digital handshake

 The moment you click “Connect” on your VPN app, the first thing that happens is a process called authentication.
-It’s like a secret handshake between your device (the VPN client) and the VPN server.
+It’s like a secret handshake between your device and a remote server.

 Think of it like being a VIP at a club.
 Before the bouncer lets you into the exclusive area, they check your ID to make sure you’re on the list.
-In the digital world, your VPN app presents its credentials to the server to prove it’s a legitimate subscriber.
+In the digital world, your VPN app presents its credentials, sometimes secured with two-factor authentication, to prove it’s a legitimate subscriber.
 The server then confirms its identity back to your app.
 This secure “handshake” ensures you are connecting to a trusted server and not a malicious imposter.
 Only after both sides are verified can the process continue.

 4.2.
 Step 2: Tunneling – Creating your private highway